-The PALCS elementary department offers a specialized online learning environment and vision called Personalized Learning Paths for Global Citizens.
+PALCS Elementary School offers a specialized learning environment and vision called Personalized Learning Paths for Global Citizens.
 To meet the unique needs of every child, we:

-- Design our curriculum around a continuum of ideas, skills and experiences in which students progress at their own rate and explore their interests in the style they learn best.
+- Design our curriculum around a continuum of ideas, skills and experiences in which students steadily progress and explore a variety of interests.

 - Emphasize collaboration, creativity, and critical thinking in all learning pathways and provide a cohesive K-5 experience that builds upon fluencies and skills as students progress.